Independent NeuroScience Services

 About INSS

 Our core model is what we call “Assisted DIY”.
-We take care of the design, procurement, pre‑assembly, integration, and installation work, and you get a custom-designed microscope that is as flexible and expandable as any DIY or homebrew multiphoton rig you’ve worked with in the past.
+We take care of the design, procurement, pre‑assembly, integration, and installation work, and you get a custom-designed microscope that is as flexible and expandable as any DIY or homebrew multiphoton setup you’ve worked with in the past.

-What You Can Expect From Us
+• What You Can Expect From Us

-Collaborative design process
+• Collaborative design process

-We start with your science: experimental paradigms, preparations, fluorophores, lasers, current bottlenecks, and future plans.
-Together, we co‑design a system architecture (scanheads, detection, photostimulation, FLIM, etc.) that matches those needs instead of forcing you into a fixed product line.Turnkey‑level build and integration (without the lock‑in)
+We start with your scientific requirements: experimental procedures, preparations, fluorophores, lasers, current bottlenecks, and future plans.
+Together, we co‑design a system architecture (scanheads, detection, photostimulation, FLIM, etc.) that matches those needs perfectly.

 INSS takes responsibility for specifying and sourcing system components, preassembling major submodules in our workshop, and integrating hardware and software (ScanImage + vDAQ) before shipment.
-On site, we complete assembly, optical alignment, system integration, calibration, and initial validation so that you end up with a working bespoke prototype, not a pile of parts.Training and remote support
+On site, we complete the assembly, optical alignment, system integration, calibration, and initial validation so that you end up with a fully working bespoke prototype, not a pile of parts.

-During installation we train your initial users in operating the microscope, standard workflows, and routine maintenance.
-After installation, we provide ongoing support via email and Zoom for troubleshooting, configuration changes, and incremental upgrades.Transparent boundaries
+During installation we train your initial users on operating the microscope, establishing standard workflows, and carrying out routine maintenance.
+After installation, we provide ongoing support via email and Zoom for troubleshooting, configuration changes, and incremental upgrades.

 What We Expect From You